-Indicator Description Scoring Thres holds Percentage of Commercial Vehicles The number of heavy rehicles compared to the otal traffic along a corridor Source: Streetlight Method: The truck volume was divided by the total volume to derive the percentage of commercial vehicles on each corridor.
+Indicator Description Scoring Thres holds Percentage of Commercial Vehicles The number of heavy vehicles compared to the total traffic along a corridor Source: Streetlight Method: The truck volume was divided by the total volume to derive the percentage of commercial vehicles on each corridor.
 Logic: To promote transportation projects that expand and enhance economic prosperity, corridors which serve higher percentages of commercial vehicles should be prioritized for improvement.
 Greater the truck percentage, greater the need, greater the point allocation.
-Range 0 - 10 11 - 15 16 - 20 Over 20 Unit: Percent Score 0 0.50 0.75 1 Statewide Truck Bottlenecks Corridors ranked as Top 10 and Top 100 Statewide bottlenecks Source: Truck Bottlenecks NPMRDS Method: Top 10 and Top 100 truck bottlenecks within the MetroPlan Orlando region were reviewed and coded in the data model.
+Range 0 - 10 11 - 15 16 - 20 Over 20 Unit: Percent Score 0 0.50 0.75 Statewide Truck Bottlenecks Corridors ranked as Top 10 and Top 100 Statewide bottlenecks Source: Truck Bottlenecks NPMRDS Method: Top 10 and Top 100 truck bottlenecks within the MetroPlan Orlando region were reviewed and coded in the data model.
 Logic: To promote transportation projects that expand and enhance economic prosperity, corridors which have been identified as bottlenecks for commercial vehicles should be prioritized for improvement.
 Reduced congestion on these corridors will provide for efficient movement of goods and services throughout the region.
 Greater the rank of truck bottleneck, greater the need, greater the point allocation.
-Range Top 100 Top 10 Unit: Rank Score 0.75 1 Freight Intensive Land Use within 1-mile of Corridor 2045 industrial employment totals within CFRPM TAZs in proximity to a corridor Source: CFRPM v7 Method: Corridors were evaluated to determine the amount of freight intensive land use (Industrial employment) within 1 mile Logic: To promote transportation projects that expand and enhance economic prosperity, corridors which serve as the last mile connection for freight should be prioritized for improvement.
+Range Top 100 Top 10 Unit: Rank Score 0.75 Freight Intensive Land Use within 1-mile of Corridor 2045 industrial employment totals within CFRPM TAZs in proximity to a corridor Source: CFRPM v7 Method: Corridors were evaluated to determine the amount of freight intensive land use (Industrial employment) within 1 mile Logic: To promote transportation projects that expand and enhance economic prosperity, corridors which serve as the last mile connection for freight should be prioritized for improvement.
 Greater the freight intensive land use, greater the need, greater the point allocation.
 Range 0 - 50 51 - 100 101 - 200 Over 200 Unit: Employe Score 0 0.50 0.75 1 Relative Change: Vehicle Hours Traveled (VHT) Comparison of a corridor's 2045 VHT to the existing VHT Source: CFRPM v7 Method: The 2015 and 2045 travel demand model were evaluated to quantify the change in VHT along a corridor.
 Logic: Corridors which exhibit the greatest increase in future VHT should be prioritized for improvements.
 For example, if a corridor is projected to have a 3.0 ratio of VHT increase, the existing time spent traversing the corridor will be three times higher in the future Greater the VHT increase, greater the need, greater the point allocation.
-Range 0 - 1.10 1.11 - 1.4 1.4 - 1.75 1.76 - 2.8 Over 2.8 Unit: Ratio Score 0 0.25 0.50 .75 ndicator Description Scoring Three sholds Cost Burdened Households within Ma mile of Corridor The percentage of Families which pay more than 30 percent of their ncome for housing.
-Source: 5-year American Community Survey Data Method: Corridors were evaluated to determine the percentage of cost burdened households within 1⁄4 mile of the corridor.
-Logic: To ensure that transportation decisions do not cause disproportionately high and adverse effects on cost burdened households, corridors with higher percentages will be prioritized for improvements.
-Greater the cost burdened households, greater the need, greater the point allocation.
-Range 10 - 22 23 - 27 28 - 32 Over 32 Unit: Percent Score 0.25 0.5 0.75 1 age Percentage of Visitor Traffic The percentage of visitor traffic to total traffic along a corridor Source: FDOT Central Florida Visitor Study - 2019 Method: The percentage of visitor traffic was assigned to each corridor within the data model.
-Logic: To improve the transportation experience for visitors and supportive-industry worker, corridors which exhibit a high percentage of visitor traffic should be prioritized.
-Greater the percent of visitor traffic, greater the need, greater the point allocation.
-Range 0 - 10 11 - 25 26 - 40 41 - 60 Over 60 Unit: Percen Score 0 0.25 0.5 0.75 1 tage Cost of Congestion Comparison of a corridor's cost of congestion between the 2045 cost and existing cost.
-Source: CFRPM v7, U.S. Census Data Method: The cost of congestion uses average delay along a corridor and multiplies by the estimated hourly income per county (average household income / average household occupancy / 2080 hours per year).
-Logic: To reduce per capita delay for residents, visitors, and businesses, corridors with the highest cost per congestion should be prioritized for improvement.
-For example, if a 30 minute work commute takes you one hour, the additional 30 minutes spent in congestion was measured as a cost.
-Greater the cost of congestion, greater the need, greater the point allocation.
-Range 0 - 3 4 - 5 6 - 14 Over 14 Unit: Ratio Score 0 0.5 0.75
+Range 0 - 1.10 1.11 - 1.4 1.4 - 1.75 1.76 - 2.8 Over 2.8 Unit: Ratio Score 0 0.25 0.50 .75